Earn up to [v="apyvalue"] APY2. No account fees. No minimum balances.

 Setting up ACH payment invoicing doesn't have to be complicated.
 Following a structured approach will ensure a smooth transition to this efficient payment method.

-Choose an ACH payment provider or property management software
+1. Choose ACH payment provider or property management software

 The first step is to select a platform that supports ACH payments.
 Options range from general payment processors like Stripe or Square to specialized property management software.
 For landlords, a platform that integrates banking, rent collection, and bookkeeping, like Baselane, offers significant advantages.

-For detailed guidance on connecting your bank, explore resources on ACH payment setup.
+For detailed guidance on connecting your bank, explore resources on setting up ACH payments.
 Many landlords find it beneficial to separate personal and business finances by using dedicated accounts for their rental properties.
 This helps avoid commingling of funds, a best practice for real estate investors.

 Collecting sensitive tenant bank information requires a secure and compliant process.
 You'll need the tenant's bank name, routing number, and account number.
 Most platforms provide secure portals for tenants to input this information directly.
 This minimizes the risk of mishandling sensitive data.